1. Communication skills

-‘In the finance sector you’ll be working with both finance professionals and people with limited financial knowledge,’ says Giovanna Miceli, graduate recruitment manager at Mercer.
+‘In the finance sector you’ll be working with both finance professionals and people with limited financial knowledge,’ said Giovanna Miceli, talent acquisition leader at Marsh & McLennan Companies.
 ‘You’ll need to convey complex information in a professional and jargon-free manner, so learning to tailor your communication style is vital.'

-Carly McOscar, a recruitment consultant at the Royal Bank of Scotland, defines problem solving as ‘the ability to look at a problem, work through a potential solution and seek input where needed to validate the approach’.
+Carly McOscar, programme manager at the Royal Bank of Scotland, defined problem solving as ‘the ability to look at a problem, work through a potential solution and seek input where needed to validate the approach’.
 Most employers will gauge your problem-solving skills by looking at how you approach case study (or work-based) exercises at assessment centres and answer questions at interview.

 Customer or client service encompasses communication and problem-solving skills, as well as the ability to empathise and listen.
-‘You need to understand a company’s clients, their needs and what will keep them happy,’ says Julie Hyett, graduate programme manager at Aon.
+‘You need to understand a company’s clients, their needs and what will keep them happy,’ said Julie Hyett, talent development manager at Aon.
 ‘Learning how to build relationships is the key to winning and retaining business.’
 Recruiters will consider factors such as how you interact with assessors and other candidates at assessment centres, and the rapport you build with interviewers.

 It will also help you during the recruitment process if you have examples of when you have understood and dealt with the needs of others.
 Part-time jobs that involved customer service and sales (for example, retail, hospitality or telesales) are good examples of this, but you can use non-work examples too.
 If you’ve given advice in a voluntary capacity, such as in your student union or as part of a student helpline service, it will impress recruiters.